Anduin2017/AnduinOS/README.md

 The open-source software included in AnduinOS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 [List of open-source software included in AnduinOS](OSS.md)

+## Support

+For community support and discussion, please join our [AnduinOS Discussions](https://github.com/Anduin2017/AnduinOS/discussions).

+For bug reports and feature requests, please use the [Issues](https://github.com/Anduin2017/AnduinOS/issues) page.